 For timely ZISC-related information, you are kindly invited to subscribe to the ZISC Announcements Mailing List.

-This project started in February 2004 and ended in July 2008.
+This project started in August 2010 and is ongoing.

 Diese Website wird in älteren Versionen von Netscape ohne graphische Elemente dargestellt.
 Die Funktionalität der Website ist aber trotzdem gewährleistet.
 Wenn Sie diese Website regelmässig benutzen, empfehlen wir Ihnen, auf Ihrem Computer einen aktuellen Browser zu installieren.
 Weitere Informationen finden Sie auf